quietly-turning/9th/readme.txt

    https://www.voices.com/profile/machikoejiri

+One small regret I have with this stepchart is not making time to clean up my code into something sensible before shipping it.
+It's a mess.
+I'd hoped to leave myself a day the end to review my code, break it into modules, author helpful comments throughout, ... and none of that happened.
+D:

-One regret I have with this stepchart is how very-over-the-dealine my work on it ran.
-As I submit it, it's not yet clear if the LEFTS TO will include this in LEFTS1 or wait until LEFTS2.
+One larger regret I have is how very-over-the-deadline my work on it ran.
+As I submit it, it's not yet clear if the TO will include this in LEFTS1 or wait until LEFTS2.

 On my end, even knowing I was a full week past the LEFTS1 deadline, I wanted to finish it now, while it was still in my brain.
 I didn't want the spectre of this unfinished project hanging over me for a year.

 In all, I'm happy with it, and hope you enjoy it.
 I hope it causes you to learn something new about accessibility.
 I hope you yearn.